 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Hill's Science Diet Kitten Indoor (Dry)'s most plentiful ingredient listed is chicken, which is considered a quality protein source.

-Additionally, Hill's Science Diet Kitten Indoor (Dry) also contains as top ingredients wheat gluten.
+Additionally, Hill's Science Diet Kitten Indoor (Dry) also contains as top ingredients wheat gluten and brown rice.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

 Allergen alert: This product contains fish oil, wheat gluten and egg product which may be problematic for cats who suffer from seafood, wheat gluten or eggs food allergies.